joeytakeda/misc/table.md

                                                 text-align: center</rendition>

 ```
+:

-*  **Note***  The rendition attribute is used in a very similar way to the class attribute defined for XHTML but with the important distinction that its function is to describe the appearance of the source text, not necessarily to determine how that text should be presented on screen or paper.
+*  **Note**: The rendition attribute is used in a very similar way to the class attribute defined for XHTML but with the important distinction that its function is to describe the appearance of the source text, not necessarily to determine how that text should be presented on screen or paper.
 If rendition is used to refer to a style definition in a formal language like CSS, it is recommended that it not be used in conjunction with rend.
 Where both rendition and rend are supplied, the latter is understood to override or complement the former.
 Each URI provided should indicate a  [rendition](#rendition)  element defining the intended rendition in terms of some appropriate style language, as indicated by the scheme attribute.